8mhampe/SalesTax/README.md

 -  In the javascript, use query selectors to store the information in variables
 -  Do some math with the variables to calculate the total cost
 -  display the answer to your selection in the span element.
+## Extra Challenge
+If you get the price to display, enable a new feature which will also predict the expected date of delivery.
+This willl be based off of the shippingtype variable that you used in the previous example.

+standard shipping will be delivered 5 days later priority shipping will be delivered 3 days later express shipping will be delivered 2 days later
+To compelte this challenge you will need to add a new span element underneath the answer span.
+Follow the same process of selecting information and conditionally setting variables and updating html elements to produce the desired effect.
+It would probably be easiest to make additions to your code than invent a whole new function.

+You will need to use the JavaScript Date Object to complete this easily.
+The most mathematics you will need is adding and multiplication.
+Read the code examples below how to get, set and update Dates!

+Date.getTime()
+Date.setTime()